NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/N/Nevercold (Compressed).md

 **Activate** Cast a Spell (add 1 action)

 Nevercold, sometimes mistakenly referred to as nevercoal, is the charcoal left after wildfires in the First World.
 True to its name, nevercold remains warm to the touch.
-If you use nevercold to cast [[Spells/Fire Shield|Fire Shield]], the spell's duration increases by 1 minute, the cold resistance you gain from it lasts 1 hour, and you're protected from the effects of severe cold for 8 hours.
+If you use nevercold to cast [[Fire Shield|Fire Shield]], the spell's duration increases by 1 minute, the cold resistance you gain from it lasts 1 hour, and you're protected from the effects of severe cold for 8 hours.

 The catalyst affects 6th-rank or lower _fire shield_, and the protection from severe cold lasts 24 hours.